Skip to main content

 Project Settings

-Project Settings control how projects are structured and managed within Intellicon CRM.
-Configure statuses, create reusable templates, and define standard phases and task structures.
+Project Settings control how projects are structured and managed within IntelliSales CRM.
+Configure project statuses, task statuses, and create reusable templates with pre-defined phases and tasks.

 Navigate to Admin > Project Settings.